esciencecenter-digital-skills/Natural-language-processing/episodes/01-welcome.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Who is this lesson for?
+# Welcome
-Natural Language Processing (or NLP) refers to a set of techniques involving the application of statistical methods, with or without insights from linguistics, to understand natural (i.e, human) language for the sake of solving real-world tasks.
+This is a hands-on introduction to Natural Language Processing (or NLP).
+NLP refers to a set of techniques involving the application of statistical methods, with or without insights from linguistics, to understand natural (i.e, human) language for the sake of solving real-world tasks.

 This course is designed to equip researchers in the humanities and social sciences with the foundational